josiahphua/rolodex-django/README.md

 ## Getting Started
 - Clone this repository
 - Create a django project `django-admin startproject rolodex`
+- Go to your project folder `cd rolodex`
 - Install Django `pipenv install django`
 - Start python virtual environment `pipenv shell`
-- Create a django app `python manage.py startapp my-rolodex`
+- Create a django app `python manage.py startapp siusinghomeworkgod`
 - When complete send a pull request with a readme containing screenshots of your app.

 ## Helper